 Perched atop the sheer rock faces are whitewashed houses and blue-doomed churches, creating picturesque landscapes immediately associated with the Greek isle.
-But, in this article, we list even more reasons why you should visit Santorini on a private yacht charter.
+But, in this article, we list even more reasons why you should visit Santorini yacht charter.

 The beaches of Santorini are unlike any others found in Greece.
 Rather than the dazzling white sand beaches found throughout the country, the island boasts a fabulous collection of different coloured sand and pebble beaches thanks to its unique volcanic nature.

-Red Beach is situated on the south-west coast and, as its name suggests, features a strip of vibrant red sand and matching lava-coloured cliffs.
+Red Beach is situated on the southwest coast and, as its name suggests, features a strip of vibrant red sand and matching lava-colored cliffs.
 Difficult to reach by foot, the shore is best approached via tender, meaning luxury yacht-goers are in a prime position to pay a visit.

-In the south-east, a two-kilometre sweep of black sand and pebbles form part of the upmarket village of Kamari, while not much further along the coast is a expanse of dark volcanic sand making up the beaches of Perissa, Perivolos and Agios Georgios.
+In the southeast, a two-kilometre sweep of black sand and pebbles form part of the upmarket village of Kamari, while not much further along the coast is an expanse of dark volcanic sand making up the beaches of Perissa, Perivolos and Agios Georgios.

 Palea Kameni is a small island lying at the centre of Santorini’s caldera and, due to its volcanic nature, hot springs are located off its coast.
 Yacht-goers arriving by tender can jump straight in and rejuvenate in the deliciously warm waters.